kaitan8110/Microservice-Architecture-and-System-Design-with-Python-Kubernetes/README.md

 ![architecture](documentation_images/architecture.png)

 This project is a step-by-step code walkthrough of the **Microservice Architecture and System Design with Python Kubernetes** project.
 The credit goes to freeCodeCamp.org.
 And its youtube video can be found at: https://www.youtube.com/watch?v=hmkF77F9TLw.
+As Gmail's "Less secure app" access is currently unsupported.
+I have adapted the code to use SendGrid API instead, for sending emails.

 ### Installation and Setup